iltar/blog-articles/published/avoiding-entities-in-forms.md

 You can get pretty far with validation groups, but this requires you to configure your validation groups for every single form using this entity.
 When creating a new user, you want a unique validation on your username, but not when modifying as it will stay the same.

 How would you add a `newUsername` to your entity?
-Not.
+Certainly not like this:
 ```php
 <?php
 // lacking the properties and re-usability